 - Publication: Exploring the diversity of NEETs: Country profiles – Providing a snapshot of the NEET situation at Member State level, the profiles look at trends in youth unemployment and NEET numbers, the compositions of the NEET group and their risk of social exclusion.

-In addition to the above study, in recent years Eurofound has explored (see publications below):
+In addition to research on the diversity of NEETs, over the years Eurofound has explored (see publications section below):

 - the characteristics and values of youth entrepreneurship

 - how to engage the ‘missing middle’: young people with second-level education who do not follow academic routes into higher education

 - youth transitions in the labour market

 - the rise in temporary employment among young people and access to social protection

 - working conditions of young entrants to the labour market

 - recent policy developments related to NEETs.

 - NEETs emerged as one of the most vulnerable groups following the 2008–2013 Great Recession.Read more

 - NEETs emerged as one of the most vulnerable groups following the 2008–2013 Great Recession.
 Youth unemployment soared above 40% in many EU countries, highlighting how young people are more vulnerable to economic recession than other age groups.